 Executive Summary 1

-Is the sponsoring Committee requesting specific feedback or input about this resource?
-2

 What problem will this resource address?
 2

 Why should you support this resource?
 2

 How was this resource developed?
+2

+How well does this resource address the problem statement?
 3

-How well does this resource address the problem statement?
-4
+Was this proposal changed in response to public comment?

 Which populations are impacted by this resource?
 5

 How does this resource impact the OPTN Strategic Plan?
 6

 How will the OPTN implement this resource?
 6

 How will members implement this resource?
 6

 Transplant Hospitals 6

 Will this resource require members to submit additional data?
 6

 How will members be evaluated for compliance with this resource?
 6

-How will the sponsoring Committee evaluate whether this resource was successful post implement ntation?
+How will the sponsoring Committee evaluate whether this resource was successful post impleme ntation?
 6

-Guidance Document 7
+Guidance Document 8